-Parent education classes are a really good way of receiving guidance during pregnancy.
+Parent education classes are a really good way for you and your partner/ supporter to receive guidance during pregnancy.
 You will then be better able to make informed decisions about your labour and birth preferences.

 A variety of classes are available in your local community and also at the City Hospital in our parent education room.
 You can attend these sessions if you are booked to have your baby at QMC, City Hospital or at home.
 We recommend you start the classes when you are around 32 weeks pregnant, but do book as early as possible as the classes do get booked up.

-The workshops are run by midwives or physiotherapists who specialise in women’s health.
-All these workshops are open to women and their partners or birth supporters.
+The workshops are run by midwives or physiotherapists who specialise in maternity.
+All these workshops are open to people who are pregnant and their partners or birth supporters.